Bhambya/selfhosted-vps/README.md

 sudo systemctl restart logrotate
 ```

-## Updating VPS IP in the Cloudflare DNS
+## Updating VPS IP in the Cloudflare DNS if it's not static

 - Clone the github repo `https://github.com/K0p1-Git/cloudflare-ddns-updater`.
 - Update the variables in the script.